 While non-compliance with Government Agencies' regulations can result in refusal to allow entry, seizure, fines or injunctive actions to prevent the sale of products, no such actions against the Group or its products have ever occurred.
 The Group believes that it is in material compliance with all Government Agencies' regulations.
-In February 2009, our Canadian manufacturing facility received a warning letter from the FDA (the "Warning Letter") expressing concern identified during a July 2008 inspection about certain quality control systems, including failure to complete investigations of quality issues in a timely manner.
-The Company responded to the Warning Letter on March 17, 2009, submitted and discussed a full compliance work plan with the FDA, provided periodic written updates to the FDA and committed to working with the FDA to resolve all issues.
-The Company has corrected the specific observations cited during the July 2008 inspection and in the Warning Letter, and, to ensure its products meet all requirements, has improved its ability to adhere to current good manufacturing practices ("cGMPs") by adding additional qualified personnel, engaging outside experts and adding new procedures to resolve any systemic issues and prevent recurrence.
+In February 2009, our Canadian manufacturing facility received a warning letter from the FDA (the "Warning Letter") expressing concern identified during a July 2008 inspection about certain of the quality control systems, including failure to complete investigations of quality issues in a timely manner at the Canadian manufacturing facility.
+The Company responded to the Warning Letter on March 17, 2009, submitted and discussed a full compliance work plan with the FDA, and is committed to working with the FDA to resolve all issues.
+The Company has corrected the specific observations cited during the July 2008 inspection and the Warning Letter, and, to ensure its products meet all requirements, has improved its ability to adhere to current good manufacturing practices ("cGMPs") by adding additional qualified personnel, engaging outside experts and added new procedures to resolve any systemic issues and prevent recurrence.
 The observations cited in the Warning Letter do not relate to any of the Company's other facilities.
-Until remedial action is complete and the FDA has confirmed compliance with cGMPs, new applications listing the Canadian facility as a manufacturing location of finished dosage forms may not be approved.
+Until remedial action is complete and the FDA has confirmed compliance with cGMPs, new applications listing the Canadian facility was a manufacturing location of finished dosage forms may not be approved.
 However, one new product made at the Company's Canadian facility was approved by the FDA in May 2009 after the issuance of the Warning Letter.
-Other Federal agencies take the Warning Letter into account when considering the awards of contracts and in some cases may have the right to terminate any agreement they have with us or remove products from their pricing schedule as one agency has done.
-A formal cGMP re-inspection was conducted by the FDA in February 2011 to evaluate the effectiveness of corrective actions undertaken by Taro.
-The FDA informed the Company on April 19, 2011 that the site has an acceptable regulatory status.
-Therefore, the issues noted in the February 5, 2009 warning letter are considered to be resolved.
-This has not had a material impact on the Company's financial condition.
+Other Federal agencies take the Warning Letter into account when considering the awards of contracts and in some cas es may have the right to terminate any agreement they have with us or remove products from their pricing schedule as one agency has done.
+The Company does not expect this will have a material impact on its financi